aliceC119/Mendelsohnn/README.md

-The code to make the navigation bar is taken from the source code of Love Running Project The code to create the navigation sidebar is inspired by https://youtu.be/U8smiWQ8Seg The code to make the favicon was taken by the Love Running Project.
+The code to make the navigation bar is taken from the source code of Love Running Project The code to create the navigation sidebar is inspired by https://youtu.be/U8smiWQ8Seg The code to make the favicon and the cover text were taken by the Love Running Project.

 The idea of using the navigation sidebar is inspired by https://kunstsammlungen-museen.augsburg.de/mozarthaus The idea of making scroll down pages is inspired by https://schumann-haus-duesseldorf.de/